 In Kansas, your first minor at-fault collision results in an additional $513.12 each year in car insurance premiums.
 A DWI — one of the most serious driving infractions — can boost your insurance rates in Kansas by as much as $459.57.

 |Age||Average Annual Premium|

 |Speeding (16-20 MPH > limit)||$1,712.05|

-If you're facing above-average auto insurance costs, think about weighing rates to find affordable insurance coverage that suits your needs.
+If you're facing above-average auto insurance costs, think about weighing your options to find affordable coverage that fits your needs.